m-adge/FPV_effect_light_temp/README.md

-# Effect of Shading by Floating PV on Light and Temperature in Coral Reef Ecosystem
+# The Effect of Shading by Floating PV on Light and Temperature in a Tropical Lagoon

  **Mathieu Adgé<sup>1\*</sup>, Laetitia Hédouin<sup>1</sup>, Etienne Drahi<sup>2</sup>, Serge Planes<sup>1,3</sup>**